sean-meads/ucbinfosecbootcamp/README.md

 Only the Jump-box-provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 73.189.197.168

-Machines within the network can only be accessed by ssh.
+Machines within the network can only be accessed directly by ssh, using a key on the ansible jump box container, making the machines secure from the internet
-- ELK VM is access by the jump box, with the ip of 10.0.0.9

 A summary of the access policies in place can be found in the table below.